-Medical Malpractice Attorneys in Indianapolis
+Medical Malpractice Attorney in Indianapolis, IN

 Although our society owes a large debt of gratitude to healthcare providers, those providers, like everyone else, can and do make mistakes.
 Medical malpractice, such as mistakenly amputating a limb or leaving surgical tools in a patient's body, can have horrifying consequences.
 When a patient has been harmed because of healthcare provider negligence, that patient has a right to seek compensation.
 Wegner & Associates specializes in medical malpractice cases involving the following circumstances.

 Cerebral palsy is a degenerative and disabling affliction that adversely affects the workings of the central nervous system.
 The condition typically develops at or soon after birth.
 Although cerebral palsy can occur during optimal medical care and conditions, it can often result from negligence and/or improper medical care at birth or before the infant leaves the hospital.
 Triggers of the condition can include:

 - Deprivation of oxygen or nutrition to the brain

 - Damage to the placenta

 - Untreated cardiovascular, respiratory, digestive, or seizure issues